-- 10.1 Disciplinary Action short of dismissal in respect of the Chief Executive, Monitoring Officer and Chief Financial Officer may be made by a panel Committee comprising not less than seven councillors allocated between political groups in accordance with the Pro Rata Rules and including at least one member of the Executive to consider the report on any disciplinary matters. - 10.2 The full Council will approve the dismissal of the Chief Executive, Monitoring Officer and Chief Financial Officer following the recommendation of such a dismissal by the Panel referred to in 9.2.1 and Committee referred to in 10.1 provided that - (i) such dismissal is in accordance with any recommendation made in the report produced by the Panel referred to in paragraph 9.2.1 above; and - (ii) the procedure referred to in paragraph 11 below has been complied with. - 10.3 Disciplinary Action, including dismissal, in respect of any individuals in the positions of Chief Officers, other than the Chief Executive, Monitoring Officer and Chief Financial Officer, may be taken by a panel of seven councillors allocated between political groups in accordance with the Pro Rata Rules including at least one member of the Executive and provided that the procedure referred to in paragraph 11 below has been complied with. - 10.4 Disciplinary Action, including dismissal, in respect of any assistants to political groups, may be taken by a panel made up of not less than three councillors from that political group (unless there are less than three councillors affiliated to that party when the panel should be made up of all councillors affiliated to that party).
+- 10.1 Disciplinary Action short of dismissal in respect of the Chief Executive, Monitoring Officer and Chief Financial Officer may be made by an Investigation and Disciplinary Panel comprising not less than seven councillors allocated between political groups in accordance with the Pro Rata Rules and including at least one member of the Executive to consider the report on any disciplinary matters. - 10.2 The full Council will approve the dismissal of the Chief Executive, Monitoring Officer and Chief Financial Officer following the recommendation of such a dismissal referred to in paragraph 9.6 provided that: - (a) such dismissal is in accordance with any recommendation made in the report produced by the Independent Panel referred to in paragraph 9.6 and - (b) the procedure referred to in paragraph 11 below has been complied with. - 10.3 Disciplinary Action, including dismissal, in respect of any individuals in the positions of Chief Officers, other than the Chief Executive, Monitoring Officer and Chief Financial Officer, may be undertaken following the procedure in paragraph 9.6; - 10.4 Disciplinary Action, including dismissal, in respect of any assistants to political groups, may be taken by a panel made up of not less than three councillors from that political group (unless there are less than three councillors affiliated to that party when the panel should be made up of all councillors affiliated to that party).

-11. Objection by the Executive - Dismissal
+11. Objection by the Executive - Dismissal of a Chief Officer

-- 11.1 In relation to any proposed dismissal of an individual in a Chief Officer post notice of dismissal should not be given until the Proper Officer has been notified of the name of the person that is proposed is to be dismissed and the reasons for the proposed dismissal and the Proper Officer has notified every member of the executive of the authority of: - (a) the name of the person it is proposed to dismiss; - (b) the reasons for the proposed dismissal; - (c) the period within which any objection to the dismissal is to be made by the executive leader on behalf of the executive to the Proper Officer. - 11.2 No notice of dismissal or recommendation for dismissal as the case may be shall be given until either -
+- 11.1 In relation to any proposed dismissal of an individual in a Chief Officer post notice of dismissal should not be given until the Proper Officer has been notified of the name of the person that is proposed is to be dismissed and the reasons for the proposed dismissal and the Proper Officer has notified every member of the executive of the authority of: - (a) the name of the person it is proposed to dismiss; - (b) the reasons for the proposed dismissal; and - (c) the period within which any objection to the dismissal is to be made by the executive leader on behalf of the executive to the Proper Officer.

-- (a) the Executive Leader has, within the period specified above notified the panel proposing to dismiss that neither he nor any other member of the Executive has any objection to the proposed dismissal; - (b) the Proper Officer has notified the panel that no objection was received by him within that period from the Executive Leader; or - (c) the relevant panel is satisfied that any objection received from the Executive Leader within that period is not material or is not well founded.
+- 11.2 No notice of dismissal or recommendation for dismissal as the case may be shall be given until either - - (a) the Executive Leader has, within the period specified above notified the panel proposing to dismiss that neither he nor any other member of the Executive has any objection to the proposed dismissal; - (b) the Proper Officer has notified the panel that no objection was received by him within that period from the Executive Leader; or - (c) the relevant panel is satisfied that any objection received from the Executive Leader within that period is not material or is not well founded.